 - At least 13 countries have been identified as facing a greater risk of significant terrorist activity in the coming years.

 Trends in terrorism

 One ominous trend over the past decade has been a shift from small nationalist and ethnic terrorist groups toward large groups with broad religious and political goals.
 Burgeoning and bloodthirsty regional terrorist organizations such as the Islamic State of Iraq and Syria (ISIS), Boko Haram (Nigeria), al-Shabaab (Somalia) and the Taliban (Afghanistan), have an outsize presence as they motivate individuals living in distant Western societies to commit ever more violent terrorist acts of their own.

-With poster-boy-for-terror “Jihadi John” performing grisly executions of Western journalists and aid workers, ISIS (which refers to itself as the Islamic State) has garnered a lot of publicity.
+With poster-boy-for-terror “Jihadi John” performing grisly executions of Western journalists and aid workers, ISIS (the Islamic State) garnered a lot of publicity.

-Born from an especially brutal al-Qaeda faction, ISIS has swelled from relative obscurity to control and brutalize large swaths of Sunni-dominated Iraq and Syria.
-Led by the self-declared “Caliph” Abu Bakr al-Baghdadi, this ruthless group of more than 30,000 black-clad jihadists includes roughly 15,000 foreign fighters, of which at least 2,000 are Westerners.
+Born from an especially brutal al-Qaeda faction, ISIS swelled from relative obscurity to control and brutalize large swaths of Sunni-dominated Iraq and Syria.
+Led by the self-declared “Caliph” Abu Bakr al-Baghdadi, this ruthless group of more than 30,000 black-clad jihadists has been estimated to include roughly 15,000 foreign fighters, of which at least 2,000 are Westerners.

 While it might initially appear to those in North America and Europe that jihadist terror organizations are at a comfortable distance away in Africa and the Middle East, the fact is, terrorism is never farther away than a plane ticket or click of the mouse.